aldryn/aldryn-docs/docs/improving.rst

 Internal links
 --------------

-Please use absolute link paths - `/packaging` - rather than relative paths - `packaging`.
-It makes it much easier to update them with a search & replace when files are moved.
+Use absolute links to other documentation pages - ``:doc:`/how_to/toolbar``` - rather than relative links - ``:doc:`/../toolbar```.
+This makes it easier to run search-and-replaces when items are moved in the structure.